 XML schemas are typically used as a standards-based data definition for the exchange of information between systems or parts of systems.
 Enterprise Architect has support for modeling schemas and generating schemas (XSD) documents based on these models.
 There is also the ability to reverse engineer a schema document into a schema model.

-Learn More: Generate or Import XML Schema
+Learn More: XML Schema Generation and Import

 Model Transformation